 To summarize, the main difference between GitLab and GitHub lies in their approach to DevOps integration.
 GitLab offers a built-in, end-to-end DevOps lifecycle, including CI/CD, security scanning, and infrastructure automation in a single application.

 GitHub, while widely adopted for code collaboration, relies more on third-party integrations for full DevOps workflows.
 GitLab is often preferred when teams want a tightly integrated toolchain out of the box.
-This distinction is useful when evaluating platforms for streamlined AI development and deployment pipelines.
+This distinction matters when you evaluate platforms for AI-assisted development and deployment pipelines.

 Solve your infrastructure challenges